Follow the four steps below.

 - have completed your qualification in an eligible country.

 Note: The OQU does not assess qualifications for migration purposes.
-If you require a qualification assessment as part of an Australian visa application, call the Department of Immigration and Border Protection on 13 18 81.
+If you require a qualification assessment as part of an Australian visa application, call the Department of Home Affairs on 13 18 81.